Min Chinese speakers: Trade and Industry

 Although Min-speaking Chinese groups make up only 2% of the total Chinese population, they have contributed to the economic scene of Greater China far more significantly than their numbers may suggest.
 During the colonial era, the Canton System of trade was heavily monopolized by merchants of Min Chinese ancestry, with Puankhequa and Howqua, both of Southern Min descent, becoming some of the wealthiest men in China in their time.
 These Min-speaking merchants would become inseparable to the economic fabric of Canton, even as they assimilated themselves into the Cantonese majority.
-In Hong Kong, Min-Chinese speaking communities, particularly of Teochew descent, have greatly influenced business, political and academic circles across the region.
-Following reform and opening up, Min Chinese have extended their network and influence across mainland China, often wielding disproportionate economic clout over local Chinese communities.
-It is said that while internal migrants from other provinces will usually start off by doing manual labor, Fujianese and other Min-speakers are pressured to start off with running a small business and "become their own boss".
-Entrepreneurs from Minqing have monopolized the tile industry in Beijing, while the Chinese timber industry, although primarily sourced from Northern provinces, has been virtually dominated by enterprising businessmen from Putian.
 Min communities have also tapped heavily into real estate markets across China, owning as much as 60 percent of properties across various second- and third-tier cities in inland China and contributing to the vitality and prosperity of local townships.
 Recently, Chinese of Min origin have gained considerable presence in technological sectors, as represented by tycoons such as Ma Huateng, Zhang Yiming and Wang Xing.
 Remittances from the overseas Min diaspora have also contributed to the political scene in China, funding Sun Yat-sen's Tongmenghui and the 1911 Xinhai Revolution, and were also important to boosting the economy of China as a whole and Fujian province on an individual scale.
 While the economic dominance and occasional business practices of Min Chinese entrepreneurs have generated some controversy, the community is by and large respected as an integral part of the Chinese economic framework.